paulxu1234/ameba_docs/source/application_note/flash_memory_layout.rst

     RAM & PSRAM Layout
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-    There are 352KB SRAM for KM4 and 96KB SRAM for KM0, which can be used for Power Management Controller (PMC) code and performance\-cared text and data.
-Figure 2\-5 and Table 2\-4 illustrate the RAM layout with PSRAM.
+    There are 352KB SRAM for KM4 and 96KB SRAM for KM0, which can be used for Power Management Controller (PMC) code and performance-cared text and data.
+Figure 2-5 and Table 2-4 illustrate the RAM layout with PSRAM.

-    Figure 2\-4 RAM layout (with PSRAM)
+    Figure 2-4 RAM layout (with PSRAM)

-    Table 2\-3 RAM layout (with PSRAM)
+    Table 2-3 RAM layout (with PSRAM)

     +----------------+---------------+-----------+-------------------------------------------------------------------+-----------+
     | Item           | Start address | Size (KB) | Description                                                       | Mandatory |